Generative AI meets 3D: A Survey on Text-to-3D in AIGC Era: Foundation Technologies

-Recent advances in multimodal learning have enabled the development of cross-modal matching models such as CLIP~\cite{radford2021learning}(Contrastive Language-Image Pre-training) which learn shared representations from image-text pairs.
-These models are able to produce a scalar score that indicates whether an image and its associated caption match or not.

-In training, the standard image model is used to jointly train the image feature extractor and linear classifier to predict some labels; CLIP jointly trains the image encoder and text encoder to predict the correct pairings of a batch of (image, text) training samples.
-The symmetric InfoNCE loss is used to train the image and text encoders, which can then be used for a number of downstream tasks.
-In testing, the learned text encoder synthesizes a zero-shot linear classifier by embedding the names or descriptions of the target dataset categories.
-Building on this, a volume has been optimized to produce a high-scoring image rather than reranking.
-The CLIP structure is shown in Figure \ref{fig:Clip}.

-\subsubsection{Diffusion model}
+\subsection{\textbf{Diffusion Model}}

-In the past few years, the use of diffusion model~\cite{ho2020denoising} has seen a dramatic increase.
-Also known as denoising diffusion probabilistic models (DDPMs) or score-based generative models, these models generate new data that is similar to the data used to train them.
-Drawing inspiration from non-equilibrium thermodynamics, DDPMs are defined as a parameterized Markov chain of diffusion steps that adds random noise to the training data and learns to reverse the diffusion process to produce the desired data samples from the pure noise.
+The use of diffusion model~\cite{ho2020denoising} has seen a dramatic increase in the past few years.
+Known as denoising diffusion probabilistic models (DDPMs) or score-based generative models, these models generate new data that is similar to the data used to train them~\cite{dhariwal2021diffusion}.
+Drawing inspiration from non-equilibrium thermodynamics, DDPMs are defined as a parameterized Markov chain of diffusion steps that adds random noise to the training data and learns to reverse the diffusion process to produce the desired data samples from the pure noise~\cite{song2020score}.
 In the forward process, DDPM destroys the training data by gradually adding Gaussian noise.
 It starts from a data sample $\mathbf{x}_0$ and iteratively generates noisier samples $\mathbf{x}_T$ with $q(\mathbf{x}_t\mid\mathbf{x}_{t-1})$, using a Gaussian diffusion kernel:

 where $T$ and $\beta_t$ are the steps and hyper-parameters, respectively.
 We can obtain noised image at arbitrary step $t$ with Gaussian noise transition kernel as $\mathcal{N}$ in Eq.~\ref{eq:forwardprocess_2}, by setting $\alpha_t := 1 - \beta_t$ and $\bar{\alpha}_t := \prod_{s=0}^{t} \alpha_s$: